grungy/staticbs/README.md

 5. Implement some kind of SVG gobbling class, so coils can be drawn and easily imported

 6. Time varying solutions?

+4. Easily reverse the order of the vertices to change the direction of current flow.